guilopgar/ner-linking-demo/README.md

 # Starting the Application

 1. **Starting the Containers**:
-   Navigate to the root directory and execute the following command to build and run the containers for the two models (NER and linking models): docker-compose up
+   Navigate to the [server](https://github.com/guilopgar/ner-linking-demo/tree/features/server) directory and execute the following command to build and run the containers for the two models (NER and linking models): docker-compose up

 2. **Starting the Backend**: